django/asgiref/specs/asgi.rst

 Unlike WSGI, there are two separate parts to an ASGI connection:

-- A *connection scope*, which represents a connection to a user and survives until the user's connection closes.
+- A *connection scope*, which represents a protocol connection to a user and survives until the connection closes.

 - *Events*, which are sent to the application as things happen on the connection.